 - Click Save and then copy the Tunnel ID and Passphrase.

-- In the Meraki dashboard, navigate to Security & SD-WAN > Configure Site-to-site VPN, and select Hub (Mesh).
+- From the Meraki dashboard, navigate to Security & SD-WAN > Configure Site-to-site VPN, and choose Hub (Mesh).

-- In VPN Settings, select “Yes” for the new VLAN you created.
+- In VPN Settings, choose Yes for the new VLAN you created.

 - Remote ID—Leave this blank.